-Applicants to the Cancer Biology Program must have at least a bachelor's degree from a regionally accredited university with an extensive background in a field of biology or chemistry.
+Applicants to the Cancer Biology Program must have at least a bachelor's degree from a regionally accredited university with an extensive background in the field of biology or chemistry.

-Undergraduate research experience will greatly improve chances of admission.
+Undergraduate research experience will greatly improve the chances of admission.

 Minimum test scores required to determine proficiency are:

 - TOEFL (iBT – 79; PBT – 550)

 Admission is competitive and we expect that the successful applicant will exceed these minimal criteria.

 How to Apply

 We accept students for fall admission only.
 The priority deadline for consideration is December 1.
 All application materials (including letters of recommendation) must be submitted and received by December 1 in order to be considered.